JatinShimpi/FLARELINK-assignment/README.md

 - **Node.js** and **npm** should be installed on your machine.
 - Clone the repository and navigate into the project folder.

+##  Usage

+- **Add a Task**: Use the input form to add a new task.
+It will appear in the list with options to edit or delete.
+- **Mark Task as Completed**: Use the checkbox to toggle the task's completion status.
+Tasks marked as "Completed" will have a strikethrough.
+- **Mark Task as Completed**: Use the checkbox to toggle the task's completion status.
+Tasks marked as "Completed" will have a strikethrough.
+- **Edit a Task**: Click the edit icon to open a form where you can modify the task details.
+- **Delete a Task**: Click the delete icon to remove a task from the list.

+Made with ❤️ by Jatin